Cubaner/BigDataProjekt/README.md

 If using Cloudera Manager, start Flume agent from Cloudera Manager Web UI.

-Configure the agent the Agent and add your twitter Key and Token
+Configure the Agent and add your twitter Key and Token

 <pre>
 AgentName = Twitter Agent